Indian martial arts: Pugilism

 Many forms of unarmed combat (bāhu-yuddha or bhuja-yuddha) incorporate too wide an array of techniques to be accurately categorized.
 In modern times when the carrying of weapons is no longer legal, teachers of the martial arts often emphasise the unarmed techniques as these are seen to be more practical for self-defense purposes.
 A warrior who fights unarmed is referred to as a bhajanh, literally meaning someone who fights with their arms.
 The bare-handed components of Indian fighting arts are typically based on the movements of animals, Hindu deities.
-Binot, a Central Indian art which focuses on defending against both armed and unarmed opponents, maybe the earliest system of its kind.
-In the Mughal era, such fighters were known as ek-hath (lit. “one-hand”), so named because they would demonstrate their art using only one arm.
+Binot, a Central Indian art which focuses on defending against both armed and unarmed opponents, may be the earliest system of its kind.
+In the Mughal era, such fighters were known as ek-hath (lit. "one-hand"), so named because they would demonstrate their art using only one arm.

-Bal Vidya
+Balavidya

-64 different types of skills and arts existed in ancient India which lead to well-developed individuals boosting their mind, body, and intellect making them capable of performing their responsibilities efficiently and effectively on personal, social and national level.
-Today, unhealthy and irregular lifestyles, frustrations and rising competitions in every sphere of life are affecting the health of people, especially the youth.
-In such a scenario, one of the ancient Indian arts referred to as “Bal Vidya” can help not only to improve the physical health but also upscale the mental and intellectual well-being of a person.
-A strong mind and intellect is equally important along with a strong body.
-Shree Aniruddha Upasana Foundation (Mumbai, India) attempts to review these ancient Indian martial arts form and provides “Bal Vidya” training to both men and women free of charge.
-Art forms like Mudgal Vidya, Vajra Mushthi, Surya Bhedan, Ashwa and various types of Yashwanti Malla Vidya using various weapons like Laathi (iron-bound bamboo stick), Kaathi (Pole), Fari-Gadga, Dorkhand (rope)and Dandpatta (gauntlet-sword).
-A book detailing all these art forms with the title “Bhartiya Prachin Bal Vidya” (The Ancient Indian Bal Art) is also available for achieving proficiency through practice post attending training sessions.
+64 different types of skills and arts existed in ancient India which led to well-developed individuals, boosting their mind, body, and intellect, making them capable of performing their responsibilities efficiently and effectively on personal, social, and national levels.
+These included art forms like muḍgala-vidyā, vajramuṣṭi, sūryabhedana, aśva, and various types of yaśvantī malla-vidyā, using weapons like lāṭhī (iron-bound bamboo stick), kāṭhī (pole), pharī-gaḍga, ḍorakhaṇḍa (rope), and daṇḍapaṭṭa (gauntlet-sword).